celo-org/gitcoin/.github/ISSUE_TEMPLATE/issue-template.md

 [comment]: # We review the submissions as early as possible (sometimes immediately upon submission) to ensure prompt winner announcement and payout.

 ### Time Expectation
+[comment]: # Given someone has the expected prerequisites and knowledge, what is the expected time investment?

 ### Resources
+[comment]: # Link any relevant resources (e.g. specific documentation, source code that may be useful)